A big push to get the U.S. out of the pandemic.

 25 billion dollars have been set aside for assistance with rent for those who had lost their jobs during the pandemic.

-The proposal also calls for a raise in the minimum wage to 15 dollars an hour, while giving crutches to small businesses with a 15 billion dollar grant program.
+The proposal also calls to raise minimum wage to 15 dollars an hour, while giving crutches to small businesses with a 15 billion dollar grant program and using 35 billion dollars to create low-interest loans.

 As for tackling COVID-19, Biden plans to allocate 50 billion dollars to gear up COVID-19 testing and another 20 billion dollars to vaccinate all U.S. residents regardless of their immigration status.

-In the coming weeks, Biden is expected to put out another proposal focused on creating jobs and tackling climate change.
+In the coming weeks, Biden said to put out another proposal, called the 'Build Back Better' recovery plan that focuses on creating jobs and tackling climate change.